 Camphor is a rare herb which, being coolant, balances Kapha Dosha and reduces fat and cholesterol levels.
 Camphor used for medicinal use is slightly different than the camphor used in Pooja / Spiritual practices.
 In the market, you get the edible camphor usually in powder form.
-Though modern science categorizes it as unsafe for oral consumption, in a very low specified dose, it is useful in certain diseases.
+Though modern science categories it as unsafe for oral consumption, in a very low specified dose, it is useful in certain diseases.

 Botanical Name- Cinnamomum Camphora Nees & Eberm

 Names in different languages:

 Kannada Name – Pache karpoora

 Marathi & Gujarati Name- Karpur

 Chandrapradha – the shining resembles to that of moonlight